LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 ============================================

-The LSRKStep time-stepping module in ARKODE supports a variety of so-called "low-storage" Runge--Kutta methods, :cite:p:`VSH:04, MBA:14, K:08, FCS:22`.
+The LSRKStep time-stepping module in ARKODE supports a variety of so-called "low-storage" Runge--Kutta (LSRK) methods, :cite:p:`VSH:04, MBA:14, K:08, FCS:22`.
 This category includes traditional explicit fixed-step and low-storage Runge--Kutta methods, adaptive
 low-storage Runge--Kutta methods, and others.
 These are characterized by coefficient tables that have an exploitable structure, such that their implementation does not require